Increase of keyless car thefts across the country

 CHICOPEE, Mass.
 (WWLP) – Car break-ins continue to be a rising issue across the country.

 22News spoke with the Chicopee Police Department.
-A spokesperson said that most car break-ins in our area are what they described as “easy-targets,” meaning thieves will go up to the car to see if its unlock and if it is, they will break into them.
+A spokesperson said that most car break-ins in our area are what they described as “easy-targets,” meaning thieves will go up to the car to see if it’s unlocked and if it is, they will break into them.

 “So there’s people out there that is actual scamming the frequency of the key fob to get into your vehicle and things like that.
 We are not seeing that here as of yet but there are ways and protective measures,” said Chicopee Police Spokesperson Travis Odiorne.

-Chicopee Police want the public to know this type of break-in has not been seen yet in our area but there are ways to help protect your car.
+Chicopee Police want the public to know there are ways to help protect your car.
 If you have a keyless car, consider getting a “blocking pouch” for your key fob to prevent remote access to your car from scammers.
 You may even be able to manually turn off the wireless signal from your fob.

-Other ways to protect your car is to park close to security cameras, make sure your car is locked or purchasing a steering wheel lock or alarm.
+Other ways to protect your car are to park close to security cameras, make sure your car is locked, or purchasing a steering wheel lock or alarm.